Chavaragiri

-Transportation
+Chavaragiri is a Hamlet in Palavayal Revenue Village of Vellarikund taluk in Kasaragod district of Kerala state, India.
+It comes under East Eleri Grama Panchayat.
+It is located 68 km south east of district headquarters Kasaragod, 21 km south east of taluk headquarters Vellarikundu, 9 km south east of panchayat headquarters Chittarikkal, 4 km north of revenue village Palavayal.

+Transport

 This village is connected to Karnataka state through Panathur.
 There is a 20 km road from Panathur to Sullia in Karnataka from where Bangalore and Mysore can be easily accessed.
 Locations in Kerala can be accessed by driving towards the western side.
 The nearest railway station is Kanhangad railway station on Mangalore-Palakkad line.
 There are airports at Mangalore and Calicut.